Campus Report

 at the dinner table

-In other words: sex, religion, and politics.
+In other words: politics, drugs, and breaking the rules.
 But really——who are we without them?

 Take a look below to gather fodder for your next divisive discussion.
-If you try and bring these up on a first date, let us know how it goes.
+If you try and discuss these on a first date, let us know how it goes.

-We’ve run the Stanford Marriage Pact three times since fall 2020——here’s how the campus political climate has evolved.
+We’ve run the Stanford Marriage Pact four times since fall 2020——here’s how the campus political climate has evolved.

 Communists at Stanford are most likely to break the rules